-How to configure Amazon Web Service Elastic Load Balancer with Confluence
+How to configure Amazon Web Service Application Load Balancer with Confluence

 The content on this page relates to platforms which are not supported.
 Consequently, Atlassian Support cannot guarantee providing any support for it.
 Please be aware that this material is provided for your information only and using it is done so at your own risk.

 Platform Notice: Server and Data Center Only.
 This article only applies to Atlassian products on the server and data center platforms.

 Confluence 6.0 introduces collaborative editing, which requires WebSockets.
 Additional configuration is required to ensure this new feature works with Amazon Web Services (AWS) Elastic Load balancing (ELB).

 If you have a pre-existing setup, you may need to adapt these instructions to suit your current settings.
 These instructions cover creating a new Elastic Load balancer.

 - Ensure you have updated Confluence's base URL to the eventual address of your load balancer.

 server.xmlfile contains the